• Loading stock data...

 McAfee’s premise is to show fans that kicking an extra point isn’t as easy as it looks on television.
 In the first year of the challenge, only one student made the kick all season.

-But this season, three contestants have already made it look easy.
+But this season, contestants have made it look easy by comparison.

 The gimmick, especially with McAfee at the helm, quickly became a fan favorite—so much so that the GameDay crew drove McAfee’s goalposts in a truck overnight from South Bend, Ind., to Columbus, Ohio, during a special two-episode, 24-hour expanded College Football Playoff edition of the show at the end of December.